 People may have more than one type of change.
-For example, people with confusion due to Alzheimer disease sometimes become depressed, and people with delirium may have disorganized speech or hallucinations.
+For example, people with confusion due to a drug interaction sometimes have hallucinations, and people with mood extremes may have delusions.

-Confusion and delirium (see Delirium) refer to a disturbance of consciousness.
+Confusion and delirium Delirium Delirium is a sudden, fluctuating, and usually reversible disturbance of mental function.
+It is characterized by an inability to pay attention, disorientation, an inability to think clearly... read more refer to a disturbance of consciousness.
 That is, people are less aware of their environment and, depending on the cause, may be excessively agitated and belligerent or drowsy and sluggish.
 Some people alternate between being less alert and being overly alert.
 Their thinking appears cloudy and slow or inappropriate.
 They have trouble focusing on simple questions and are slow to respond.
 Speech may be slurred.
 Often, people do not know what day it is, and they may not be able to say where they are.
 Some cannot give their name.

 Disorganized behavior refers to doing quite unusual things (such as undressing or masturbating in public or shouting and swearing for no apparent reason) or to being unable to behave normally.
 People with disorganized behavior typically have trouble doing normal daily activities (such as maintaining good personal hygiene or obtaining food).

 Hallucination refers to hearing, seeing, smelling, tasting, or feeling things that are not actually there.
 That is, people perceive things, seemingly through their senses, that are not caused by an outside stimulus.
 Any sense can be involved.
 The most common hallucinations involve hearing things (auditory hallucinations), usually voices.
 The voices often make derogatory comments about the person or command the person to do something.